nchankov/remote_sync/README.md

 differences between local_path and local_path_check
 As I said - using this variable is useful if you are short on traffic if that variable is commented , then rsync will be executed continuously but you won't need another directory

+### auto

+if present and set to "false" it would require manual action on every sync interaction.
+This would be useful if you are on limited bandwith (mobile data).
+The option should be used instead of the local_path_check